cmvandrevala/more-than-equations/content/Computer Science/Labs/Cutting in Queue.md

 * `void insert(Job job)` - This inserts a new job into the `JobQueue`.
 * `void runHighestPriority()` - This calls the `execute()` method defined on a `Job`.

+If you are writing this submission in C++, you are allowed to overload the comparison operators on the `Job` class so that you can order two jobs.
+If you are writing this submission in Java, you are allowed to update the `Job` class so that it follows the `Comparable` interface.
+Otherwise, you should not change the `Job` class.

 ## 📋 Dev Notes

 Let's take a moment to break this problem down into smaller steps.
 Here is how I might implement the `JobQueue` class.